oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/double_buffering/README.md

 Without double buffering | 23462 | 15187
 With double buffering | 15145 | 15034

 In both runs, the total kernel execution time is similar, as expected.
 However, without double buffering, the overall execution time notably exceeds the total kernel execution time, implying there is downtime between kernel executions.
-With double buffering, the overall execution time is close to the the total kernel execution time.
+With double buffering, the overall execution time is close to the total kernel execution time.